-The appendices in this atlas include three types of horizontal maps in black and white as a function of selected standard depth levels for temperature:
+The online figures for this atlas include seven types of horizontal maps representing annual, seasonal, and monthly spatial distribution of analyzed data and data statistics as a function of selected standard depth levels for temperature:

-- a) Number of temperature observations in each one-degree latitude-longitude grid used in the objective analysis binned into 1 to 5 and greater than 5 numbers of observations.
-Each map includes the total number of observations. - b) Objectively analyzed temperature fields.
-One-degree grids for which there were less than three values available in the objective analysis defined by the influence radius are denoted by a "+" symbol. - c) Seasonal and monthly temperature difference fields from the annual mean field.
-One-degree grids for which there were less than three values available in the objective analysis defined by the influence radius are denoted by a "+" symbol.
+- a) Objectively analyzed temperature climatology fields.
+One-degree or quarter-degree grids (as applicable) for which there were less than three values available in the objective analysis defined by the influence radius are denoted by a white "+" symbol. - b) Statistical mean temperature fields.
+Onedegree or quarter-degree grids (as applicable) for which there were less than three values available in the objective analysis defined by the influence radius are denoted by a white "+" symbol. - c) Data distribution fields for the number of temperature observations in each one-degree or quarter-degree latitude-longitude grid used in the objective analysis binned into 1 to 2, 3-5, 6-10, 11-30, 31-50 and greater than 51 observations.